m-h-c-t/mh-helper-extension/src/scripts/modules/stages/README.md

 3. The `environment` field should return a string of the location , e.g., `"Valour Rift"` or `"Town of Gnawnia"`.
 4. In the `addStage` function, assign the `stage` field on the object `message` which is passed as an argument.
+   - `throw` an `Error` in this function (with a detailed message) if you encounter an unexpected state and wish to discard the hunt.
 5. Add the stager to [index.ts](index.ts).
 6. Create your unit tests in the test folder!